 Next, we try to reduce the number of features in a process known as dimensionality reduction.
 Having a lot of features does not necessarily improve your model’s performance.
 These are two key reasons why the number of features need to be limited:

-- Generalize the model.
-While a feature may look correlative to an outcome, this correlation might not generalize to future data.
+- Generalise the model.
+While a feature may look correlative to an outcome, this correlation might not generalise to future data.

 - Reduce training and prediction time.
 A fewer number of features enables faster model training and outcome prediction.

 Okay, so we understand that the number of features must be limited, but how do we reduce our feature dimensionality?
 While there are many different techniques, we suggest going with “Feature Importance.”
 This technique scores the relevance of a feature to an outcome.
 In essence, this means that we should keep the high-scoring features and drop the low-scoring ones.